 EXTADD: Extended Address (EXTADD) controls the address field size for legacy SPI commands.
-When shipped from factory, it is cleared to "0" for 3 bytes (24 bits) of address.
+By default (Power Up, Hardware Reset, and Software Reset), it is cleared to "0" for 3 bytes (24 bits) of address.
 When set to "1", the legacy commands will require 4 bytes (32 bits) for the address field.